jenskutilek/jkRFExtensionSettings/README.md

 The `SettingsWindow` will show UI elements to edit values and save them under a given extension id.
 Currently float and bool values are supported.
 Float values will be shown as a slider, and bool values as a check box.

+The values will be saved to the extension defaults when the window is closed.
+You can then load the values in your extension’s main script via `mojo.extensions.getExtensionDefault()`.

 ### Example

 This code: